antonimalinowski/PBIO/lab_exercises/lab_1_2/antoni_malinowski_lab_1_2.md

 ## TASK 22

+The two issues I found the most interesting:

+1. It is unethical to administer child adversity in a random way, yet such experiments are performed on animals
+2. During the ice storm in Quebec, Canada in 1998, as the stress for pregnant mothers increased, the children developed stronger autistic traits, more metabolic and sutoimmune diseases

 ## TASK 23

 Dominant trait can be described as stronger and dominant over the generation therefore possibly covering the recessive ("weaker") trait.